-Fall Master Gardener training applications open July 17
+Fall Master Gardener Training Applications Open July 17

 Local extension staff can help anyone with questions about joining Master Gardener training this year, including details of when and where in-person meetings will take place in their county or extension region.

-Iowa State has offered such training over 40 years, engaging more than 15,000 people in gardening.
+Iowa State has offered Master Gardener training for over 40 years, engaging more than 15,000 people in learning about gardening best practices.

 For more information, Herzog can be reached at 515-294-3627, or aherzog@iastate.edu.